The biggest single curveball that Burroughs throws

 and DNA and adapted to become a power plant, supplying energy to the rest

 of the cell.

 In fact, itís the energy produced by the Mitochondria

-All animal life on earth, from microscopic flatworms to hundred ton
+All animal life on earth, from microscopic flatworms to

-that had just eaten it.
+amoeba that had just eaten it.

 One consequence of this may be that we're living in a

 very empty universe.
 The mitochondrial deal might have been

 a miracle, a once in a trillion year fluke.
 We donít know how feasible

 it was, how likely it is.
 We might find world after world of

 that mitochondrial deal only happened just the once, a billion years ago,

 Isn't that bizarre.
 Like I said, I know bad,